phasync/phasync/README.md

 # phasync: High-concurrency PHP

-**Encouragement:** Have some fun! phasync is a really fun environemnt to experiment developing long running applications in.
+**Encouragement:** Have some fun! phasync is a really fun environment to experiment developing long running applications in.
 For example an HTTP server involves opening a stream_socket_server() and then using phasync::readable() on th socket before accepting new http requests.
 Further use phasync::readable() or phasync::writable() before reading or writing to sockets.
 Pass each socket to a coroutine created with phasync::go().
 You can write PHP applications that streams data, make a websocket library or even long polling or EventSource servers - so you can push data to the browser.

 Asynchronous programming should not be difficult.
 This is a new microframework for doing asynchronous programming in PHP.
 It tries to do for PHP, what the `asyncio` package does for Python, and what Go does by default.
 For some background from what makes *phasync* different from other asynchronous big libraries like *reactphp* and *amphp* is that *phasync* does not attempt to redesign how you program. *phasync* can be used in a single function, somewhere in your big application, just where you want to speed up some task by doing it in parallel.